 If you complain about symptoms such as pain when urinating, urinary tract infections, blood in urine, spraying urine, and incapability to fully empty your bladder, your doctor may suspect there is a narrowing in your urethra.
 A narrowing of the urethra can cause a slow flow of urine, often with dribbling, pain, bleeding and infection.
 A urethrotomy should relieve your symptoms.

 At One Healthcare we can book you in to see a specialist Urology surgeon for an initial consultation, usually within 48 hours.
 Vasectomy surgery is available at One Ashford Hospital in Kent and One Hatfield Hospital in Hertfordshire.

 You can use your private medical insurance or pay for your Urethrotomy treatment.
 We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
-If you are using your health insurance please do contact your insurer first for approval and let them know you’d like to be treated at One Hatfield Hospital.
+If you are using your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at One Hatfield Hospital.

 Why One Hatfield